blouflashdb/nimiq-rpc/README.md

 # Nimiq RPC Client for TypeScript

-A fully typed Nimiq RPC client for Nodejs.
+A fully typed Nimiq RPC client for Nodejs and Deno.

 ## How to use